 The Center's Civic Engagement and Social Practice work and director position held by Sam Smith was created within the Engagement Office in 2016 when Krannert Center reorganized the office, appointing Monique Rivera and Emily Laugesen as Co-Directors.
 The position was intended to capture the increasing social impact of Krannert Center’s engagement practice in local, national, and international contexts along the thematic lines that reflected the Center’s commitment to social justice.
-The position and work has been shaped by ideas and direction from Krannert Center’s core engagement team including Emily Laugesen, Monique Rivera, Sam Smith, and then Director of Outreach and Engagement, Crystal Womble who retired in 2020.
+The position and work has been shaped by ideas and direction from Krannert Center’s core engagement team including Emily Laugesen, Monique Rivera, Sam Smith, and then-Director of Outreach and Engagement Crystal Womble, who retired in 2020.

-The preeminent Social Practice artist for Chicago Illinois, Theaster Gates, is also an aspirational influence.
+Theaster Gates, the preeminent Social Practice artist for Chicago Illinois, is also an aspirational influence.
 Theaster’s broad, expansive, and ambitious work in the Woodlawn community in Chicago, Illinois, and the underlying belief that “Beauty is a Right” bolsters the equity orientation of civic engagement and social practice at Krannert Center.
 This relationship- and project-focused work attempts to support individuals, organizations, and communities who may be culturally deserted and consciously extend the impact of Krannert Center—its expertise, resources, models, and practices into underserved and challenged communities and pressing current social concerns.
 The work survives through invitation and partnership with frontline activists, cultural workers campus units, and community organizations.

 Areas of interest, focus, and work include community peace building.